pyedifice/pyedifice/docs/source/base_components.rst

 The callback function is passed an argument describing the event, for example a click object holding click information (location of cursor, etc) or the new value of the input.

+See docs for :class:`QtWidgetElement<edifice.QtWidgetElement>` for a list of supported events.

 These callbacks run in the same thread as the main application.
 This is handy, as you don't have to worry about locking and race conditions.